squirrelphp/queries/README.md

 - If an expression contains something like :fieldname: it is assumed that it is a field or table name which will then be escaped.
 For simple WHERE restrictions or fields definitions field names are escaped automatically.
 - You can use "field" if there is just one field, or "fields" for multiple fields.
 The same with "table" and "tables".
 - If you set "lock" to true "FOR UPDATE" is added to the query, so the results are locked within the current transaction.
 - The arguments are checked as much as possible and if an option/expression is not valid, a DBInvalidOptionException is thrown.
-This does not include SQL errors, as the SQL components knows nothing of the allowed field names, table names or what constitutes a valid SQL expression.
+This does not include SQL errors, as the SQL components know nothing of the allowed field names, table names or what constitutes a valid SQL expression.

 You can pass a structured SELECT query directly to `fetchOne` and `fetchAll` to retrieve one or all results.